-Asian elephants live in the scrub forests and rain forests of India, Nepal, and parts of Southeast Asia.
-They are often found along rivers during dry months.
+Asian elephants are native to the scrub forests and rain forests of India, Nepal, and parts of Southeast Asia.

-At 6,000 to 13,000 pounds and 7-10 feet high at the shoulder, Asian elephants are smaller than their African relatives, with smaller ears and rounded backs.
+At 6,000 to 13,000 pounds and 7-10 feet high at the shoulder, Asian elephants are among the largest living land animals, but are smaller than their African relatives, with smaller ears and rounded backs.

 Life of an Asian elephant

 Elephants live in close social groups called herds, where they form strong bonds with each other.
 Females and calves live in multigenerational herds, while adult males spend time on their own and in "bachelor" herds.